open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

 The above blob example describes the basic operations, which can be used to compose any kind of resource from any kind of source.
-For selected use cases there are convenience helpers, which can be used to compose a resource access object.
+For selected use cases there are convenience helpers available, which can be used to compose a resource access object.
 This is basically the same interface returned by `GetResource` functions on the component version from the last example.
 Such objects can directly be used to add/modify a resource in a component version.

-The above case could be written as follows, also:
+The above case could also be written as follows:

 ```go
 		res := textblob.ResourceAccess(cv.GetContext(), meta, yamldata,